markbucko12341/esx-sql-2019/README.md

 with this pack you get a fully updated  (2019) esx pack there are to many scripts to list.

-this can be very use full if your just starting out and need a little helping hand
+this can be very useful if your just starting out and need a little helping hand

 ***whats inside the .rar***